Migration from PyGEOS geometry backend to Shapely 2.0#

 Since the 0.8 version, GeoPandas includes an experimental support of PyGEOS as an alternative geometry backend to Shapely.
 Recently, PyGEOS codebase was merged into the Shapely project and released as part of Shapely 2.0.
 GeoPandas will therefore deprecate support of the PyGEOS backend and will go forward with Shapely 2.0 as the only geometry engine exposing GEOS functionality.

-Given that historically the PyGEOS engine is automatically used if the package is installed (this behaviour will change in GeoPandas 0.14 where Shapely 2.0 will be used by default if installed), some downstream code may depend on
+Given that historically the PyGEOS engine was automatically used if the package is installed (this behaviour will changed in GeoPandas 0.14 where Shapely 2.0 is used by default if installed), some downstream code may depend on

 PyGEOS geometries being available as underlying data of a